ikhebgeenaccount/SideScroller/README.md

     - Fixed sloppy jumping mechanism
     - Fixed non-fluid movement, now fluid
     - Fixed bug where the character wouldn't fall when jumping against a platform
+    - Fixed bug where the character couldn't move when jumping against the top of the screen
   - *v0.1.1* - **current release**
     - Fixed images not working
   - *v0.1.0*